the-turing-way/reproducible-project-template/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+NOTE: PLEASE UPDATE THIS FOR YOUR OWN REPO
+This is an example of a Code of Conduct used within the Turing Tools, Practices, and Systems (TPS) team that should be adapted to meet the needs of your specific team.

 > Code of Conduct, commonly abbreviated as “CoC”, is a set of rules outlining the social norms, rules, & responsibilities of an individual project, party or organization.

 This Code of Conduct document outlines our expectations for